M0ses/Dancer2-Plugin-Auth-Extensible-Provider-KankuLDAP/README.md

 # NAME

-Dancer2::Plugin::Auth::Extensible::Provider::LDAP - LDAP authentication provider for Dancer2::Plugin::Auth::Extensible
+Dancer2::Plugin::Auth::Extensible::Provider::KankuLDAP - Authentication provider for Dancer2::Plugin::Auth::Extensible mixing LDAP  and local database

 # DESCRIPTION

-This class is a generic LDAP authentication provider.
+This class mixes LDAP based authentication with database authorization.

 See [Dancer2::Plugin::Auth::Extensible](https://metacpan.org/pod/Dancer2::Plugin::Auth::Extensible) for details on how to use the authentication framework.